Stories for All the Senses

 • If you had to create a new exhibit, with this piece in it, what would it be?

-And most importantly, are there representations of identity within this piece?
+And most importantly, how are different identities represented in this piece?
 Do they conflict or complement each other?
-Why or why not?

-Presented at the 2nd Edition of Interdisciplinary and Virtual Conference on Arts in Education (Oct 2020) and 19th International Conference on New Directions in the Humanities (Forthcoming, July 2021)
+Presented at the 2nd Edition of Interdisciplinary and Virtual Conference on Arts in Education (Oct 2020) and 19th International Conference on New Directions in the Humanities (July 2021)